 When it comes to copywriting for landing pages, every word counts—from your headline, and call-to-action button, to bulleted lists and more!

-But how do you go about copywriting for landing pages?
+But how do you go about writing high-converting copy for your landing pages?

 The best place to begin is to choose the right message you want to share.
 Then break that message into the different written components that you’ll include on your page.
 We break this down step by step below to help you create the most effective content for landing pages on your site.

 In order to choose the right message, copywriters rely on identifying their target audience’s stage of awareness, identified as: